 - 5. Select the Use a Dynamic DNS Service check box. - 6.
-In the Service Provider menu, select NETGEAR. - 7.
-Select the No radio button. - 8.
+In the Service Provider list, select a provider such as NETGEAR. - 7.
 In the Host Name field, type the name that you want to use for your URL.

 The host name is sometimes called the domain name.
 Your free URL includes the host name that you specify and ends with mynetgear.com.
 For example, specify MyName.mynetgear.com.